basho/basho_docs/content/riak/ts/1.4.0/using/planning.md

 The Local Key in a Riak TS row is what makes that row's key/address unique from other rows.
 In the examples on this page and others we've used a composite key of `region, state, time` because it can model different devices and groupings.
-If you have another identifier such as an Integer (such as a device ID) that you can guarantee to be unique when combined with a timestamp, then you can have a shorter key definition.
+If you have another integer identifier, such as a device ID, you can guarantee to be unique when combined with a timestamp, then you can have a shorter key definition.

 The table definition for such a schema would be as follows: